Last updated: September 2022

-11A.6.1 Laws adopted and in force
+11A.6.1 Laws adopted and implemented

-Following the lead of Australia (December 2012), plain packaging has been required at the retail level in France and Monaco (since January 2017), the United Kingdom (since May 2017), Norway (since July 2018), New Zealand and the Cook Islands (since June 2018), Ireland (since September 2018), Saudi Arabia (since May 2019), Thailand and Uruguay (since September 2019), Slovenia, Turkey and Israel (since January 2020), Canada (since February, 2020), Singapore (since July 2020), Belgium (since January 2021), the Netherlands (since October 2021), Hungary (from Jan 2022), Denmark (from April 2022), Myanmar, Guernsey and Jersey (from July 2022) and Finland (from May 2023).
+Following the lead of Australia (December 2012), plain packaging has been required at the retail level in France and Monaco (since January 2017), the United Kingdom (since May 2017), Norway (since July 2018), New Zealand and the Cook Islands (since June 2018), Ireland (since September 2018), Thailand and Uruguay (since September 2019), Saudi Arabia, Slovenia, Turkey and Israel (since January 2020), Canada (since February 2020), Singapore (since July 2020), Belgium (since January 2021), the Netherlands (since October 2021), Hungary (since Jan 2022), Denmark (since April 2022), and Guernsey and Jersey (since July 2022).

 Plain packaging: implementation summary, September 2022 (in order of date of full implementation)

 Details of legislation now in force

 New Zealand – Plain packaging legislation was adopted September 14, 2016 and regulations approved June 6, 2017.
-Packs came onto the market from March 18, 2018 at the manufacturer level and June 6 at the retailer level.24-26
+Packs came onto the market from March 18, 2018 at the manufacturer level and June 6 at the retailer level.25-27

-Ireland – Plain packaging legislation was enacted March 10, 2015,34-37 amended February 16, 2017.38 Packs have been required to be plain since September 30, 2017 at manufacturer level and September 30, 2018 at the retailer level.
+Ireland – Plain packaging legislation was enacted March 10, 2015,35-38 amended February 16, 2017.39 Packs have been required to be plain since September 30, 2017 at manufacturer level and September 30, 2018 at the retailer level.
 40

 Cook Islands – Plain packaging in practice; packages same as in New Zealand, since June 20183